 Ofsted 2014 said ‘Disabled pupils and those with special educational needs make good progress because teachers use assessments to plan activities that match their different abilities.’
 And ….‘Teaching assistants support disabled pupils and those with special educational needs well in class.
 They help these pupils understand and answer teachers’ questions and assist them in completing tasks.
 This shows that the school is committed to all pupils having an equal opportunity to learn and none is discriminated against.’

-Please read our SEN Report to parents 2017 to find out more; you will find the answers to the following questions:
+Please read our SEND Report to Parents 2018 to find out more; you will find the answers to the following questions:

 - What do we mean by pupils with special educational needs; all children are special aren’t they?

 - How many pupils at St Blaise need SEND support?

 - How do we know how well pupils are progressing?

 - How do you make sure pupils make as much progress as they can?

 - What do I do if I feel my child has special educational needs?

 You may also be interested in looking at the SEN policy which can be found on our policies page. as can the Inclusion Policy July 2017, Accessibility Policy and Plan, Gifted and Talented Policy.